top of page

 Image 1.jpg

-Authentic Sugiyama Acupuncture
+Authentic Sugiyama Guide Tube Acupuncture

 Sugiyama Waichi "Father of Acupuncture" invented guide tube system acupuncture method.
 He has created 96 needling techniques using guide tube called Kan Shin Ho.